ciromattia/kcc/README.md

 * Hotfixed crash occurring on OS with Russian locale

 ####3.3:
+* Margins are now automatically omitted in Panel View mode
+* Margin color fill is now autodetected
 * Created MOBI files are not longer marked as _Personal_ on newer Kindle models
-* Margins are now automatically omitted in Panel View mode
 * Layout of panels in Panel View mode is now automatically adjusted to content
+* Fixed Kindle 2/DX/DXG profiles - no more blank pages
-* Support for Virtual Panel View was removed
+* All Kindle Fire profiles now support hiqh quality Panel View
-* Margin color fill is now autodetected
 * Added support of 7z/CB7 files
 * Added Kindle Fire HDX profile
+* Support for Virtual Panel View was removed
 * Profiles for Kindle Keyboard, Touch and Non-Touch are now merged
 * Windows release is now bundled with UnRAR and 7za
 * Small GUI tweaks